Road accident claims 10, injures six on Lagos-Ibadan Expressway -

-An accident involving a commercial bus on the Lagos-Ibadan Expressway on Tuesday has claimed 10 lives and injured six others.
+Ten people were feared dead, while six injured in an accident involving a commercial bus on the Lagos-Ibadan Expressway Tuesday.

-He said the commercial bus which was travelling overnight from Malumfashi, Katsina State, suddenly came across the truck carrying container that was driving against traffic.
+He said the commercial bus which was travelling overnight from Malumfashi Katsina State, suddenly came across the truck carrying a container that was driving against traffic.

-He said the total number of people involved in the accident were 18 which comprise 17 male adults and a male child.
+He disclosed that the total number of people involved in the accident were 18 which comprises 17 male adults and a male child.

 “People killed in the accident are 10 male adults.